 If you needed another reason to avoid commercial mouthwash, some scientists now believe that alcohol-based mouthwashes are partly responsible for the worldwide increase in oral cancer.
 It is believed that alcohol dehydrates cells in the mouth, which then allows carcinogens to more easily permeate the skin and cause cancer.

 But the good news is that you can still get the disinfecting benefits of mouthwash without the alcohol.
-This DIY minty mouthwash uses peppermint and tea tree essential oils to freshen breath, kill harmful germs, and leave your mouth feeling sparkling clean.
+A DIY minty mouthwash recipe uses peppermint and tea tree essential oils to freshen breath, kill harmful germs, and leave your mouth feeling sparkling clean.
+See recipe at the end of the post.

 It also contains minerals to help replenish mineral stores in your teeth and gums, and baking soda to help remove stains and whiten teeth.
 Plus, it tastes great!